matthew-cavener/matthew-cavener.github.io/index.md

 - Built Python ETL pipelines to inject production-like data into testing pipelines

 **Software Engineer**, Carvana <span style="float: right;">July 2019 to Nov 2021</span>
-- Implemented new conversational paths in a chatbot to reduce customer service call volume
+- Implemented new conversational paths in Python chatbot to reduce customer service call volume
 - Implemented A/B testing for chatbot verbiage
 - Developed proof of concept for graph DB implementation of chatbot conversation trees